Award Winning Filmmaker Launches Kickstarter On Next Project, Social Impact Film

 With a camera in hand, Ashley decided to find out why this was happening to her?
 She soon learned she wasn’t the only twenty-something that felt that way…and it wasn’t just happening in the film industry.

-Research backed her up too.
-A recent Bain & Company survey revealed after just two years of working at their first job out of college, women begin to lose their aspiration and confidence.
+Research backs her up A recent Bain & Company survey revealed after just two years of working at their first job out of college, women begin to lose their aspiration and confidence.
 Both women and men start out equally confident about their ability to reach their career objectives, but after two years in the workforce 34% of men are still aiming for the top, while only 16% of women are.
 What happens to women during those first two years?
 And why?
 The study shows that, over time, women’s aspiration levels drop more than 60% while men’s stay the same.
 These declines came independent of marriage and motherhood status.

 Bain Company Survey: 43% of women aspire to top management when they are in the first two years of their position, compared with 34% of men at that stage.
 But for women who had more than two years on the job, aspiration and confidence plummeted 60% and nearly 50%, respectively.